karan109/Maze-Game-Simulation/README.md

 # Harry Potter and the Deathly Hallows
 A 2-player C++ maze game and simulation for COP290.
+Please refer to Presentation.pdf for game features and rules.
 ## Dependencies
 * SDL for C++